If you have any further questions please call us at (631) 673-6738 or email us at email@example.com

 I just won a reduction a few years ago, should I file again?

 YES!
 Property prices have been on the decline and there is every chance that you are being over-assessed again.
+Why not find out each year?
+It costs you nothing and there is no risk.

 Can I contract with several Tax Grievance companies to see who can get me the best reduction?

 NO. Just as you would not hire more than one real estate broker to list your house for sale, you can’t have more than one representative trying to lower your property assessment.
+It creates confusion, delays and if either one wins a reduction, you would be obligated to pay twice for the same reduction.
+Bad Idea!

 Can I handle the whole process myself?

-Absolutely.
 No representative is required to file a grievance.
 Just as you can repair your own automobile, program your own computer, you can file your own grievance.
 However, the process is long and complex, and many people find that it is just better and easier to let a licensed, qualified company, which specializes in the field to handle their grievance.
 It makes sense, it saves time and often, provides a better result.

 Can I make payment arrangements with Aventine after I win a reduction to make paying the fee easier?

 YES.
 Aventine is happy to work out a convenient payment schedule with you.
+We always take the long term view and work with our clients to develop relationships that stand the test of time.

 I won a reduction in my property assessment last year through Aventine, but my tax bill is the same or even higher this year.
 How can that be?